The Testament According to the Jackdaw of Unreason

 Reason is rational, reason is sanity.
 Believing in God is irrational and insane.
 Only a lunatic could believe in God.

 Enter the Jackdaw of Unreason.
 He believes in God.
-The very reason he’s called the Jackdaw of Unreason is because it doesn’t take reason to believe in God it takes unreason.
+That’s why he’s called the Jackdaw of Unreason.

 The Mad Bird of Metropolis

 The jackdaw is a lunatic.
 Not the kind of lunatic whose insanity derives from the phases of the moon, but a bona fide genuine madman, I mean madbird.